ricokahler/sanity-codegen/packages/cli/README.md

   // exclude: ['**/*.test.{js,ts,tsx}', '**/node_modules'],
   /**
    * Optionally provide a destination path to the resulting sanity groq types.
-   * The default value is `query-types.d.ts`.
+   * The default value is `sanity-codegen.d.ts`.
    */
-  // output: './query-types.d.ts',
+  // output: './sanity-codegen.d.ts',
   /**
    * Optionally provide a path to a .babelrc file.
 This will be passed into the
    * babel options of the schema executor.